CarlosOlivella/ibm_data_science/README.md

 # ibm_data_science

-Repository for all work and projects carried out during the IBM Data Science Certificate program.
+Hi.
+My name is Carlos Olivella.
+This is the repository I have created for all work and projects carried out during the IBM Data Science Certificate program.